 Another iconic spot on the Queenstown Bay lakefront is The Bathhouse, housed in a former Victorian bathhouse dating from 1911.
 With only eight tables, this is a special place indeed to enjoy a meal, either cafe-style during the day, or more formal at night with uninterrupted views of Lake Wakatipu and its surrounding mountains unfolded before you.

 The original mill in Peter and John Butel’s 1860’s wheat farm has been beautifully restored and sits proudly at the heart of five-star Millbrook Resort.
 The building, which was once responsible for Arrowtown’s water and power supply, plus a saw milling business and a flour mill now houses an intimate award-winning restaurant worth experiencing.

-Over in pretty Arrowtown you’ll find Dudley’s Cottage, actually two stone cottages, built after the gold rush, one about 1880, the other around 1897.
+Over in pretty Arrowtown you’ll find Dudley’s Cottage Precinct, actually two stone cottages, built after the gold rush, one about 1880, the other around 1897.
 The original belonged to Irishman William Butler, a farmer, shopkeeper, carrier and owner of the Ballarat Hotel (now the Arrowtown Bakery).
-Renovated in 2009, the cottages these days are home to a design and gift store, beautiful gardens, and a charming cafe serving whitebait fritters, Chinese dumplings and fresh baking.
-Really step back in time by having a go at gold-panning with an expert guide.
+The current reincarnation of the Cottage was born in 2009 by current owners, Scott Stevens and John Guthrie.
+Scott saw the potential to transform the then run down cottage into it's past glory and to celebrate Arrowtown's gold mining past and an extensive renovation followed.